-The University of Maryland College of Information (INFO) is driven by the pursuit of big ideas and discoveries that empower people and inspire communities.
+The University of Maryland, College of Information Studies, also known as the UMD iSchool (https://ischool.umd.edu/), is driven by the pursuit of big ideas and new discoveries that empower people and inspire communities.
 From labs to libraries, we combine information science principles with cutting-edge technology to foster access to information, improve information interfaces, and expand how information is used in government, education, business, social media, and more.

-Located just outside Washington, D.C., the iSchool provides unmatched research, internship, and career opportunities with government agencies, nonprofits, and businesses that shape information science and policy.
+Located just outside of Washington, D.C., the iSchool provides unmatched research, internship, and career opportunities with government agencies, nonprofits, and businesses that shape information science and policy.